ongardie/xrms/plugins/webform/readme.txt

 How to modify what it does

-1. Examine the variables in new-form.php to get an idea of what you can customise on it.
+1. Modify the contact.php form to be appropriate to your environment
-2. Change the hidden variables in the contact.php form to change the default values for user_id crm_status_id industry_id session_user_id
+2. Set defaults in vars_webform.inc to match your environment crm_status_id industry_id
         last_modified_by
         country_id
         etc

+3. Examine the variables in new-form.php to get an idea of what you can customise on it.
+4. Make sure you create an automated support user and set $session_user_id in new-form.php
+5. Modify new-form.php to do things appropriate for your environment.

 Ta